 UFC 119 weigh ins: Ryan Bader

 What titles have you held?
-2X Div I All American, 3X Pac 10 Champion, 9-0 pro MMA record.
+Two-time Division-I All-American, three-time Pac-10 champion, 9-0 pro MMA record.

 Do you have any heroes?
 My parents